wschwanghart/topotoolboxr/README.md

 `topotoolboxr` is an R-package for the analysis of digital elevation models (DEMs).
-It is intended to provide similar functionalities as the MATLAB version (TopoToolbox 3)[http://github.com/TopoToolbox/topotoolbox3] and the Python version (pytopotoolbox)[http://github.com/TopoToolbox/pytopotoolbox].
+It is intended to provide similar functionalities as the MATLAB version [TopoToolbox 3](http://github.com/TopoToolbox/topotoolbox3) and the Python version [pytopotoolbox](http://github.com/TopoToolbox/pytopotoolbox).

 # Install as user